-But traditionally, for tracking purposes, the first day of bleeding is recognised as day 1 of your cycle, which lies in the ‘crone/wise woman’ archetype.
+But traditionally, for tracking purposes, the first day of bleeding is recognized as day 1 of your cycle, which lies in the ‘crone/wise woman’ archetype.

-But to me, I’ll be honest, this intuitively feels closer to the ‘end’ of the cycle, symbolizing the culmination and release of knowledge.
+But to be honest, to me this intuitively feels closer to the ‘end’ of the cycle, symbolizing the culmination and release of knowledge.

 It doesn’t really matter – we are cyclical beings, so the path curves on…

-Which of the feminine archetype do you resonate with more?
+Which of the feminine archetypes do you resonate with more?

 Leave me a comment and let me know!